YangDai2003/OpenNote-Compose/README.md

 ## Features

-- Create, edit, and delete notes
+- **Create, Edit, and Delete Notes**: Users can create, edit, and delete notes effortlessly.
-- Create, edit, and delete folders
+- **Create, Edit, and Delete Folders**: Organize notes efficiently with folder management functionalities.
-- Sorting and filtering of notes and folders
+- **Sorting and Filtering**: Easily sort and filter notes and folders based on various criteria.
-- Move notes to different folders
+- **Move Notes**: Seamlessly move notes between different folders for better organization.
-- Move notes to the trash
+- **Trash Bin**: Safely move notes to the trash for temporary storage before permanent deletion.
-- OCR text recognition using ML Kit and CameraX
+- **OCR Text Recognition**: Utilizes ML Kit and CameraX for optical character recognition (OCR) directly from images.
-- Markdown Support: The application supports both CommonMark and GitHub Flavored Markdown (GFM) syntax.
-This allows for a wide range of formatting options, including headers, emphasis, lists, links, and more.
+- **Markdown Support**: Supports both CommonMark and GitHub Flavored Markdown (GFM) syntax for versatile formatting options.
-- Rich Text Mode: For users who prefer a simpler writing experience, the application also supports a basic rich text mode.
+- **Rich Text Mode**: Offers a simplified writing experience with basic rich text editing capabilities.
-- Export Options: Notes can be exported in various formats including TXT, MD (Markdown), and HTML.
-This provides flexibility in how notes can be shared and used outside of the application.
+- **Export Options**: Notes can be exported in various formats including TXT, MD (Markdown), and HTML for versatile sharing and usage.
+- **Material 3 Design**: Adheres to Material Design guidelines for a modern and cohesive user interface.
+- **Responsive Design**: Optimized for devices with different screen sizes and orientations.

 ## Screenshots